-Corporate human rights due diligence – identifying and leveraging emerging practice
+Corporate human rights due diligence – identifying and leveraging emerging practices

-Integrating findings from impact assessments across relevant company processes and taking appropriate action according to its involvement in the impact; (c)
+(b) Integrating findings from impact assessments across relevant company processes and taking appropriate action according to its involvement in the impact;

-Tracking the effectiveness of measures and processes to address adverse human rights impacts in order to know if they are working; (d)
+(c) Tracking the effectiveness of measures and processes to address adverse human rights impacts in order to know if they are working; and

 Enterprises should identify and assess risks by geographic context, sector and business relationships throughout own activities (both HQ and subsidiaries) and the value chain.